Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 Plan Your Headlands Visit

-Headlands is the easiest world-class dark sky to reach in the Lower Peninsula — free, open all night, and two miles from a town full of hotels.
-Pick a clear night near a new moon, bring a blanket and a red-light headlamp, and walk out to the shore.
-For more night-sky planning, see our guides below.
+Headlands is the easiest world-class dark sky to reach in the Lower Peninsula — free, open all night, dog-friendly, and two miles from a town full of hotels.
+Pick a clear night near a new moon, bring a blanket, a red-light headlamp, and one more layer than you think you need.

 Leave a Reply